The Saint Patrick's Day Four

-The Saint Patrick's Day Four (also, The Saint Patrick's Four, or SP4) are four American peace activists of Irish Catholic heritage who poured their own blood on the walls, posters, windows, and a US flag at a military recruiting center to protest the United States' impending invasion of Iraq.
+The Saint Patrick's Day Four (also, The Saint Patrick's Four, or SP4) are four American peace activists of Irish Catholic heritage who poured their own blood on the walls, posters, windows, and a US flag at a military recruiting center to protest the United States' impending 2003 invasion of Iraq.
 Peter De Mott, Daniel Burns, Teresa Grady, and Clare Grady each were members of the Ithaca Catholic Worker community, which teaches that Christians should practice non-violence and devote their lives to service of others.
 They each served between four and six months in federal prison for their action on Saint Patrick's Day, March 17, 2003, in Lansing, New York, near Ithaca where they reside.

 Two trials

 Their first trial on state trespass charges, held in Ithaca, ended in a mistrial due to a hung jury.

-The four activists were then retried on federal charges in Binghamton, generally considered to be a more conservative area where obtaining a conviction would be easier.
-However, local activists staged a massive protest outside the courthouse each day of the trial, and organized a six-day Citizen's Tribunal on Iraq (modeled after the World Tribunal on Iraq), featuring many internationally known speakers.
+On September 19, 2005, the four activists were retried on federal charges in Binghamton, generally considered to be a more conservative area where obtaining a conviction would be easier.
+However, local activists staged a massive protest outside the courthouse each day of the trial, and organized a six-day "Citizen's Tribunal on Iraq" (modeled after the World Tribunal on Iraq), featuring many internationally known speakers.

 The four defended themselves pro se, but were assisted by a team of attorneys, such as William P. Quigley.
 Although they were cleared of the most serious charges, they were convicted of misdemeanor charges of damage to government property and entering a military station for an unlawful purpose.